BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ## Known issues
-* If you use a Server Explorer Database Connection as the connection for an EDMX model and choose to exclude sensitive data the password will also be stripped from the SE connection and you will be prompted for a password through the BlackbirdSql IVsDataConnectionPromptDialog implementation the next time you access it in the SE.</br>
-This may be by-design in the VS IDE as there seems to be no obvious way of preventing an update of the SE connection string.
-* If an attempt is made to access the DDEX before it has been given the IDE shell context an exception is raised by Visual Studio.
-This seems to be unavoidable.</br>
+* If an attempt is made to access a ddex model before the prvider has been given the IDE shell context an exception is raised by Visual Studio and the provider is flagged as unavailable for the duration of the session.
+As it stands Visual Studio will have to be restarted.</br>
-Loading is asynchronous, so the provider needs time to register and load.
-A database node in server explorer can simply be refreshed if an attempt was made to access it before the package was fully loaded.
-However, if the exception occured on an EDMX the solution will have to be reloaded.</br>
+This seems to be unavoidable.
+Loading is asynchronous, so the provider needs time to register and load.</br>
 We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)
+* If you use a Server Explorer Database Connection as the connection for an EDMX model and choose to exclude sensitive data there may be instances where the password will also be stripped from the SE connection and you will be prompted for a password through the BlackbirdSql IVsDataConnectionPromptDialog implementation the next time you access it in the SE.</br>
+I have been unable to replicate this bug for some time now so it may have been resolved since updating the IVsDataConnectionPromptDialog logic.
 * There seems to be an issue with drag and drop on procedures and functions which I haven't looked at.
-It's likely something trivial but this functionality isn't available to SqlServer so may be another rabbit hole.</br>
+It's likely something trivial but not sure if this functionality is available to SqlServer so may be another rabbit hole.</br>
-The same applies to drag and drop from the SE directly into the edmx, also not available on SqlServer but I don't see why it cannot be done.
+The same applies to drag and drop from the SE directly into the edmx, not available on SqlServer but I don't see why it cannot be done.
 * The enhanced localized new query command is working but has not yet been placed in the views or functions/procedures nodes of the SE, which still use the built-in new query command.</br>
 The BlackbirdSql new query command simply filters the table selection list (based on whether you initiated it from a System Table node context or User Table node context) and then passes it on to the native Visual Studio command.</br>
 Refreshing the table selection list will include both System and User tables.